kironix/.github/profile/README.md

 class Description extends SoftwareCompany {
   description = 'Kironix is a software development
-                 company that specializes in creating custom
+                 platform that specializes in creating custom
                  software applications tailored specifically to
                  fit your business needs.';
 }